Life Is a Highway: Music video

-The video for "Life Is a Highway" was directed by David Storey and produced by Albert Botha.
+The music video for "Life Is a Highway" was directed by David Storey and produced by Albert Botha.
 The video was shot in Alberta's Badlands, near the town of Drumheller.
 Many of the shots are in familiar locations along the Dinosaur Trail, including Cochrane playing guitar amid the hoodoos and the couple, Kait Shane and Brennan Elliott, running around the car while it rides the Bleriot Ferry across the Red Deer River.
 It also features an older man (gas station attendant), a couple (tall man, short wife), two women (Jacqueline and Joyce Robbins) from an Anabaptist religious order (Alberta has a population of Hutterites), and two First Nations men, one wearing a baseball cap with the words "Oka Standoff" printed on it, referring to the Oka Crisis (a land dispute between a group of Mohawk people and the town of Oka, Quebec).
 The car featured in the music video is a 1965 Chevrolet Impala Super Sport.